 And (while she sews), I’ll cut for the next day, make patterns for new bikinis or dresses, test new designs, or work on custom orders.

 The computer stuff I do mostly at night.
-I grab a cup of tea to prepare and either edit pictures, work on my online store by uploading new bikinis, updating photos, and responding emails.
+I grab a cup of tea to prepare and either edit pictures, work on my online store by uploading new bikinis, updating photos, and responding to emails.

 I did two markets last year, but now I only do one, the La Cruz market.
 Since I’m already selling in a few stores in the bay, I didn’t want to overwork.